dd1x0n/Treehouse/README.md

 This repo is for practice!@@!

-checkout more stuff, time for some conflicts
+checkout more stuff, time for some conflicts bittttttttt